Tulipa kolpakowskiana

 Tulipa kolpakowskiana, or Kolpakowsky's tulip, is a species of tulip native to Afghanistan, Kazakhstan, Kyrgyzstan, and Xinjiang in China.
 Its petals display a floral iridescence which is perceived by bumblebees.
 It has gained the Royal Horticultural Society's Award of Garden Merit.
+Its ultimate height and spread ranges from 0.1 to 0.5 metres and 0 to 0.1 metres, respectively.